jpoet/Magewell2TS/README.md

 sudo apt-get install build-essential libv4l-dev
 ```

 FFmpeg is also required.
-Due to this project avoiding deprecated elements in FFmpeg, the "master" or "trunk" version of FFmpeg is currently required.
-If your platform supplies a development version of the "trunk" version then use it, otherwise you will have to build from source:
+Due to this project avoiding deprecated elements in FFmpeg, at least version 5.1 is required.
+If your platform supplies a development package of the 5.1 version then you can use it, otherwise you will have to build from source.
+You will need to build from source if you want EAC3 detection to work since a patch must be applied.

+### Building FFmpeg

 Remember to include support for nVidia GPUs when building FFmpeg.